-If you’d like to teach your students (or your kids) about important issues while making fun art and craft projects, then CIVICKIDS might be just what you’re looking for!
+Teach your students (or your kids) about important issues while making fun art and craft projects!

-CMA is celebrating 30 years of art making and holds one of the largest collections of children’s artwork in the world.
+CMA holds one of the largest collections of children’s artwork in the world.
 You can see some of it here.
-CMA is calling for children worldwide to begin a dialogue by sharing their art online.
-Each month during the CIVICKIDS campaign, CMA will issue a challenge to create a project based on themes of civic engagement including leadership, sustainability, kindness, and freedom.
-October’s theme – Environmentalism!
+During the CIVICKIDS campaign, CMA issued a challenge to create projects based on themes of civic engagement including leadership, sustainability, kindness, and freedom.
+This project was inspired by the theme of Environmentalism!

 reuse (discarded objects or material) in such a way as to create a product of a higher quality or value than the original.“the opportunity to upcycle trash, or turn it into new products, was vast”

-This is a flexible, open source initiative, so you can choose to make CMA’s suggested project (see their (see their printed directions or short video here) or put your own creative twist on this concept like I did!
+You can see CMA’s suggested project here or put your own creative twist on this concept like I did!
 If you’re a fan of Panda Express, you can follow my simple directions for the project I created below, using the plastic “Panda Bowls” that we normally just toss in the recycle bin!